Trimester 1 - The Heartbeat of Business

 (4 units)

-Choose from more than 25 elective courses to complement core coursework and grow in an area of specialization.
+Choose from a wide array of elective courses to complement core coursework or grow in an area of interest.
 See "Electives" (below).